Cultural impact of Michael Jackson: Academia

 In academia, there are several courses available on Michael Jackson in universities.
 Librarians from Texas Tech University gathered a list of scholarly papers and peer-reviewed articles which found him referenced in psychology, medical, chemistry, mass communications and engineering journals.
 They gathered 100 databases information for a special issue of The Journal of Pan African Studies on Jackson, calling the breadth of his influence "truly astounding".
+A 2026 study by researchers at Radboud University and the Delft University of Technology found that since the 1990s, at least 65 peer-reviewed papers across various disciplines had titles quoting or making puns related to Jackson's song names or lyrics, making him the third most quoted band and musician, behind The Beatles (3200 references) and Elvis Presley (195 references).